NewStrangeWorlds/BeAR/_sources/sections/temperature_profiles.rst.txt

 The analytical profiles by Tristan Guillot
 (`Guillot (2010) <https://ui.adsabs.harvard.edu/abs/2010A%26A...520A..27G/>`_) have been
-derived for irridiated planetary atmospheres.
+derived for irradiated planetary atmospheres.
 BeAR contains two different implementations of the Guillot profile, one for an incident stellar beam (Eq.
-27 from Guillot, 2010) and for isotropic stellar irridiation (Eq.
+27 from Guillot, 2010) and for isotropic stellar irradiation (Eq.
 29 from Guillot, 2010).
 They are chosen by setting the temperature profile to :code:`guillot beam`:

 .. code::